 How to use it: Every morning and night, smooth gently over the face and neck until thoroughly absorbed.

-L’Oréal Paris Age Perfect Day Cream SPF 15: This face cream brightens and smoothes mature skin while reducing the appearance of age spots, fine lines, and surface wrinkles.
-Innovative soy seed proteins along with beta hydroxyl acid (BHA) deeply moisturize and help improve skin’s elasticity, while SPF 15 provides broad-spectrum UVA/UVB sun protection.
+L’Oréal Paris Age Perfect Day Cream SPF 15: This collagen face cream brightens and smoothes mature skin while reducing the appearance of age spots, fine lines, and surface wrinkles.
+Innovative soy seed proteins along with beta hydroxy acid (BHA) deeply moisturize and help improve skin’s elasticity, while SPF 15 provides broad-spectrum UVA/UVB sun protection.
 Your skin is left feeling pampered and invigorated.

 How to use it: Smooth gently onto face until thoroughly absorbed.
 Use alone or under makeup daily.
 For sunscreen benefits, apply prior to sun exposure.